SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 We have launched a game (genre/platform) in North America (NA) and  Japan (JP).
 We have sales data for those regions, and management is considering launching the game in Europe.
 Our product launch team has an anticipated cost for the European launch, and we need to know if it would be profitable to launch in Europe.

-Will sales in Europe be greater than the cost to launch the game in Europe (plus margin?)?   → sales in Europe (plus margin) becomes our threshold value in our ML model.
+Will sales in Europe be greater than the target revenue?

 ## Machine Learning Model